 Soup is something of a passion at Avoca and this tasty recipe is ideal for autumn and winter - great for when the kids come in from school - as it is both filling and bursting with goodness; and absolutely delicious served with some of our famous cheese soda bread

 ½ butternut or similar squash, peeled and chopped

 2.5oz orange lentils, rinsed under running cold water

 2pts vegetable stock

-½ red chilli, de-seeded and chopped
+½ red chili, de-seeded and chopped

 1in piece fresh root ginger, peeled and chopped